Free group programs offered across the region that address a variety of health topics aimed at helping prevent chronic disease

 Cancer Services Program of the Finger Lakes Region

-The Cancer Services Program of the Finger Lakes Region is a comprehensive cancer education and navigation program for breast, cervical and colorectal cancer patients.
+The Cancer Services Program of the Finger Lakes Region is a comprehensive cancer education and navigation program for breast, cervical and colorectal cancer patients, serving individuals in Monroe, Livingston, Wayne, Seneca, Ontario and Yates Counties.
 The program covers the cost of breast, cervical and colorectal cancer screening and diagnostic tests for eligible men and women who are uninsured or underinsured.

 Rochester Diabetes Prevention Program